sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

              In: Recent Developments in Algebra and Related Areas, ALM vol. 8, pp. 129--153.
 International Press, Somerville (2009).

 ..
+[Hig2002] Nicholas J. Higham.
+Accuracy and Stability of Numerical Algorithms,
+             Second Edition.
+Society for Industrial and Applied Mathematics, Philadelphia, 2002.

+..
 [Hig2008] \N. J. Higham, "Functions of matrices: theory and computation",
              Society for Industrial and Applied Mathematics (2008).